 I have started a little series on David Ball’s Damages 3 book on how to prepare and try a case.
-I’m going to keep that going.
-But, today, I’m going to turn to another “must-read” book for plaintiffs’ lawyers (and, shhh, probably defense lawyers too): Polarizing the Case by Rich Friedman.
+I will keep that going.
+But, today, I will turn to another “must-read” book for plaintiffs’ lawyers (and, shhh, probably for defense lawyers too): Polarizing the Case by Rich Friedman.

 Ultimately, plaintiffs’ lawyers sue because of one of two things in dispute: liability or damages.
-If you are regularly filing lawsuits where both liability and damages are significant issues, you are going to be putting your resume out there soon.
+If you are regularly filing lawsuits where both liability and damages are significant issues, you will be putting your resume out there soon.
 Because your firm is going under.

 There is a tension in the defense lawyers’ argument.
 Usually, their play is to say, “Believe me, we are not calling the Plaintiff a liar.
 We would never do that.
-But we are going to convince you that she is that “L” word that we can never say.
+But we will convince you she is that “L” word that we can never say.
 Don’t believe a word that comes out of her lying mouth.
-And let’s work together during the trial to call her the “L” word without actually saying that.
+And let’s work together during the trial to call her the “L” word without saying that.
 (Because we would never do that.)”

 There is also an interesting tension for plaintiffs’ lawyers when they play out the whole “liar or not” play.
 Defense lawyers run from calling plaintiffs liars directly because it is impolite.
 But it is also impolite to call someone out on their impoliteness or, as Friedman says, “It is considered rude to publicly point out someone’s rudeness.
 So doing it at trial “feels riskier” and it might be more comfortable to just play in the margins and keep the “liar” question in the closet.
-Brilliantly, I think, Friedman dedicates a whole chapter just to telling plaintiffs’ lawyers that it is normal to feel this way but that you have to overcome this social convention and get the liar issue out there.
+Brilliantly Friedman dedicates an entire chapter just to telling plaintiffs’ lawyers that it is normal to feel this way but that you have to overcome this social convention and get the liar issue out there.